-Cheese Fondue RecipeThis traditional cheese fondue recipe features both Emmental and Gruyère cheeses as well as Kirschwasser (also called Kirsch), which is a type of brandy made from cherries.
+Cheese Fondue RecipeThis traditional cheese fondue recipe features both Emmental and Gruyère cheeses as well as a type of brandy called Kirschwasser (also called Kirsch), which is made from cherries.
 If you can't find Kirschwasser, you can substitute brandy or cognac.
 But don't use cherry liqueur — it's too sweet.

 Also, if you can't find Emmental and/or Gruyère, you could substitute domestic Swiss cheese, Gouda or Fontina.
 But be careful of making too many substitutions, or what you end up with may not really resemble traditional cheese fondue.

-You'll need a good heatproof fondue pot (compare prices) for this fondue recipe.
+You'll need a good heatproof fondue pot for this fondue recipe.

 Prep Time: 30 minutes